ginkgo-project/ginkgo/INSTALL.md

 *   `-DGINKGO_WITH_IWYU={ON, OFF}` makes Ginkgo call `iwyu` to find include issues.
 The path can be manually controlled with the CMake variable `-DGINKGO_IWYU_PATH=<path>`.
 The default is `OFF`.
+*   `-DGINKGO_CHECK_CIRCULAR_DEPS={ON, OFF}` enables compile-time checks for circular dependencies between different Ginkgo libraries and self-sufficient headers.
+Should only be used for development purposes.
+The default is `OFF`.
 *   `-DGINKGO_VERBOSE_LEVEL=integer` sets the verbosity of Ginkgo.
     * `0` disables all output in the main libraries,
     * `1` enables a few important messages related to unexpected behavior (default).